Tropical cyclones in Vietnam

 Vietnam is a southeast Asian country, and is the easternmost country of mainland Southeast Asia.
-It borders the East Sea, hence, seeing the increased likeliness of tropical cyclones.
-Tropical cyclones in this area are considered to be part of the Northwest Pacific basin, and therefore, storms here are considered as typhoons.
+Because it is located in the easternmost part and borders the South China Sea, it is often affected by tropical cyclones.
+Tropical cyclones in this area are considered to be part of the Northwest Pacific basin.
+There are about 11 to 13 tropical cyclones entering the South China Sea during the period from June to November every year.